-Nordic Ski Requirements and Potential Expenses: 2020-2021 package rental price is $165 from Rock and Snow.At this point Nordic ski does not make cuts from the team...but if you miss 11 or more unexcused absences you will be asked to leave the team...we run this as a team sport-not a club.
+Nordic Ski Requirements and Potential Expenses: 2022-2023 package rental price is $165 from Rock and Snow.At this point, Nordic ski does not make cuts from the team...but if you miss 11 or more unexcused absences you will be asked to leave the team...we run this as a team sport-not a club.
 I say this because you are laying out money for equipment, but it isn't a guarantee to stay on the team.
-If you want to know what constitutes a legal excuse check the section under "How to earn a varsity letter".

-Skis: You shouldn’t use a no-wax ski.If you are renting: Keep in mind buying a better pair of skis when you are a beginner will not make you a better skier.
-You are better off renting until you develop some technique and conditioning -buying a pair of skis is expensive.
+Skis: You shouldn’t use a no-wax ski.If you are renting: Keep in mind, buying a better pair of skis when you are a beginner will not make you a better skier.
+You are better off renting until you develop techniques and gain conditioning -buying a pair of skis is expensive.
 You can get the rental package at Rock and Snow in New Paltz for $165 plus tax.
-The sooner you get there the better you will get the sizes you need.
-You can start getting them November 7th.
-They are putting new bindings on.
+The sooner you get there the better you will get the size you need.
+You can start to get your equipment ( not known yet).

 If you are not renting and looking to purchase do your research.